status-im/swarms/ideas/317-dapps-store.md

 1. I want to easily browse interesting DApps (Design, v1.
 There is also the chance to make it much clearer that each DApp has a open chat/community behind it.
 I think this should be considered and surfaced more in the design too).
     - The key question here is what defines `interesting`.
 The filtering options defined above in the various iterations are meant as the answer to this.
 That is, we don't answer it, but rather let people decide for themselves what they find interesting/relevant, using as many or as few filters as they like.
 This means that the emphasis will be on creating as many non-correlated filters as we possibly can, rather than debating what the mythical "average user" will find useful.
 2. I want to see new DApps frequently (Design, potential use of an API (gasp)?, v1)
-3. I want to see old unusable DApps removed.
-(This is like proving a negative, I don't think it can be done).
-4. I want to be confident a DApp is usable / not a scam (Achieved bestwith economic curation mechanism, requires smart contracts, v2.
+3. I want to be confident a DApp is usable / not a scam (Achieved bestwith economic curation mechanism, requires smart contracts, v2.
 Having an `Editorial` section will also likely help though.)
-5. I want to be able to propose a DApp for inclusion (Requires smart contracts, v2).
-6. I want to vote for a DApp inclusion (Requires smart contracts, v2).
+4. As an SNT stakeholder, I would like to signal using SNT that I find a listing useful.
+5. As an SNT stakeholder, I would like to signal using SNT that I find a listing to be not useful/poor quality/etc.

 --